Wincenty Lutosławski: Early life

 The beginning of the 20th century saw Lutosławski yet again travel across the globe with his lectures.
-He went to the USA, where he held over 100 of the lectures.
+He went to the US, where he held over 100 of the lectures.
 Between 1904 and 1906 he taught Polish literature at the University College in London.
 He also got interested in yoga, which he later practised – that in turn helped him overcome his neurosis.
-The result of his interest was the first Polish handbook on yoga, Rozwój potęgi woli (eng.
-Development of the will power), written in 1904 but published five years later.
+His interest resulted in the first Polish handbook on yoga, Rozwój potęgi woli (eng.
+Development of the Willpower), written in 1904 but published five years later.
 In his book Lutosławski outlined the programme of moral development through psychological and physical exercises.
 As a result, Lutosławski is considered the first Polish yogi.
+The yogic experiences described by Lutosławski in personal letters to William James provided an inspiration for James’ paper The Energies of Men.

 World War I

 Between 1912 and 1916 Lutosławski lived in Switzerland, where in Chateau Barby he founded Kuźnica (eng.
 Forge), a place where Poles could seek shelter and education.
-During this period he also taught at the University of Geneva.
-After the outbreak of the First World War, Lutosławski wanted to join Polish Legions, but Balicki successfully dissuaded him from the idea.
+During this period, he also taught at the University of Geneva.
+After the First World War outbreak, Lutosławski wanted to join Polish Legions, but Balicki successfully dissuaded him from the idea.
 Between 1916 and 1919 he lived in Paris and patriotically motivated, he closely collaborated with Polish organisations – he wrote pamphlets and press articles on the case of Polish independence – for English, French, American and Polish newspapers.

 Interbellum

-After the first world war, Lutosławski got himself involved in the works of Polish Congress Bureau in Versailles – Polish expert committee that prepared the materials for Polish politicians.
+After the First World War, Lutosławski got himself involved in the works of the Polish Congress Bureau in Versailles – the Polish expert committee that prepared the materials for Polish politicians.
 He was highly regarded there, particularly thanks to his fluent knowledge of English and he worked especially closely with Eugeniusz Romer, an ethnographer.
 His duties included publishing brochures in English on the borders of Poland – he supported the return to the pre-partition borders as well as the incorporation of Masuria and Gdańsk to Poland.
 He opposed the border plebiscites and fought against bolshevik ideology, by publishing about it.
-He declared his negative opinions on the treaties that extended the appreciation for ethnic minorites in Poland.
+He declared his negative opinions on the treaties that extended the appreciation for ethnic minorities in Poland.